spring-projects/sts4/vscode-extensions/vscode-concourse/developer-notes.md

  - Press `CTRL-SHIFT-P` and type 'vsix' in the search box
  - Select the `Extensions: Install from vsix file` command
  - Install the `.vsix` you downloaded earlier.

+**IMPORTANT**: Take care not to install multiple versions of the extension at once.
+Vscode will not complain but it leads to unpredictable outcomes.
+So if you have a prior version already installed make sure to uninstall it first!

 ## Bulding and Running